EhirimChiedozie/UYO-ZK-WORKSHOP/README.md

     cd into the repository `cd UYO-ZK-WORKSHOP`
-    then cd into the first workshop folder `cd chiedozieehirim` run the program `leo run main 3u32 5u32 --network testnet` this return 8u32 which is the sum of 3u32 and 5u32.
+    then cd into the first workshop folder `cd chiedozieehirim` run the program `leo run main 3u32 5u32 --network testnet` this returns 8u32 which is the sum of 3u32 and 5u32.
     To deploy, use `leo deploy`
     Note, before deployment go to the .env file and change the PRIVATE_KEY to your personal private key